Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Introduction

 the random counting measure on $Z_n$.
 Note that $(\nu_n)_{n\in\NN}$ is a family of measures on $U$.
 Assume for now (it will be a consequence of Bulinskaya Lemma) that for each $n\in\NN$ the set $Z_n$ is almost surely locally finite.
 For a bounded function $\phi:U\rightarrow\R$, with compact support in $U$, we define the bracket

 For instance, if $U=\R$ and $\phi = \one_{[0,1]}$ then

 Note the Kac--Rice formula implies that in expectation, the counting measure has a density with respect to the Lebesgue measure.
-It allows us to extend the domain of definition of tests functions $\phi$ to the space
+It means that one can compute, when it is defined, expectations of linear statistics for test functions defined almost everywhere.
 For $q\geq 1$ we define the two following hypotheses. \begin{itemize} \item[$\bullet$] $H_1(q)\,:$ The sequence of processes $(f_n)_{n\in\oNN}$ is of class $\CC^q(U)$, and there is a uniformly continuous function $\psi$ on $U$, bounded below and above by positive constants, such that for $u,v\leq q$, the following convergence holds uniformly for $x\in U$ and locally uniformly for $s,t\in \R$,